QuCAI-Lab/ibm2022-quantum-spring-challenge/README.md

 # Project Description

 The IBM Quantum Spring Challenge provided an opportunity for interested parties to learn more about quantum computing and quantum chemistry simulations.
-This repository contains the solutions to the challenges and a dedicated [supplementary.ipynb](supplementary.ipynb) material with the step-by-step derivations of the quantum circuits provided as solutions to the first challenge.
-In addition, useful linear algebra identities will be verified using matrix representation, index notation, NumPy, SymPy and Qiskit SDK.
+This repository presents the solutions to the challenge and a dedicated [supplementary.ipynb](supplementary.ipynb) material with step-by-step derivations of the quantum circuits provided as solutions to the first challenge.
+In addition, useful linear algebra identities were verified using matrix representation, index notation, NumPy, SymPy and Qiskit SDK.
 If there is a blunder, do not hesitate to open an issue in the [issue tracker](https://github.com/QuCAI-Lab/ibm2022-quantum-spring-challenge/issues).

 # Table of Contents